dpwe/AmyArduinoExamples/docs/amy_keypad.md

 ### Keypad  code

-This is perhaps the most complicated part, just because it’s fiddly to deal with so many inputs, and because the crucial calls to `amy_add_event()` (which actually cause the reactions to key presses) are buried in the middle.
+This is perhaps the most complicated part, just because it’s fiddly to deal with so many inputs, and because the crucial calls to `amy_add_event()` (which actually cause the consequences of key presses) are buried in the middle.
 As we saw in the schematic, we handle up to 30 keys as a matrix of 5 “columns” each consisting of 6 “rows” - meaning we only have to use 11 GPIO pins (one for each row and column), not 30 as in a simpler approach where each key gets its own GPIO.
-Fortunately, this kind of matrix keypad is common enough that there’s a well-established Arduino library, Keypad, which presents us with an easy-to-use interface and handles all the scanning etc.  So the keypad initialization code is all in the constructor for the library-provided type `Keypad kpd`, which takes the matrix geometry (`ROWS` and `COLS`), the GPIO pins they are attached to, and a keymap based on a 2D array of chars, defining the single char that will be returned by each key in the matrix.
+Fortunately, this kind of matrix keypad is common enough that there’s a well-established Arduino library, [Keypad](https://github.com/Chris--A/Keypad), which presents us with an easy-to-use interface and handles all the scanning etc.  So the keypad initialization code is all in the constructor for the library-provided type `Keypad kpd`, which takes the matrix geometry (`ROWS` and `COLS`), the GPIO pins they are attached to, and a keymap based on a 2D array of chars, defining the single char that will be returned by each key in the matrix.
 These are arbitrary, but for simplicity we arrange our keyboard to have one letter per semitone.
 We also use digits for the “control keys”, which we include in the same matrix.
 We keep our `keypad_setup()` to preserve our `setup/update` framework, but it’s empty.

 ```C
 // -----------------
 // Keypad input
 // -----------------
 #include <Keypad.h>  // Install "Keypad by Mark Stanley, Alexander Brevig" from the library manager.

 const byte ROWS = 6;
 const byte COLS = 5;